Rachel W. Sears

 At the end of the day, I want to do something connected to the community around me, which is why I came back to Maine and went to law school.
 I want to bring my experience to bear on the state I grew up in – and truly make a difference.

 Rachel should have known when she took her LSATs that being an attorney was her calling, but it wasn’t until a decade and two jobs later that she applied to law school – a decision she considers the best she ever made.
-It turns out waiting to apply, however, was beneficial because her diverse background and professional experience play directly into the work she does today.
+It turns out waiting to apply, however, was beneficial because her diverse background and professional experience have proved beneficial in her work as an attorney.

 Prior to joining Murray Plumb & Murray, Rachel worked as a law clerk to Judge John A. Woodcock, Jr., of the United States District Court for the District of Maine.
+She served previously as a Senior Account Manager at Google and Presidential Management Fellow at the United States Environmental Protection Agency.
 She is originally from Cape Elizabeth and currently resides in Portland.

 - University of Maine School of Law, Osher Scholar and summa cum laude